elastic/beats/packetbeat/protos/sip/README.md

 # SIP(Session Initiation Protocol) for packetbeat
 The SIP(Session Initiation Protocol) is a communications protocol for signaling and controlling multimedia communication sessions.
-SIP is used many VoIP applications at not only enterprise uses but also telecom careers.
+SIP is used many VoIP applications at not only enterprise uses but also telecom carriers.

 SIP is text-base protocol like HTTP.
 But SIP has various unique features like :
 - SIP is server-client model, but it roles may changes call by call.